Peddie School: Academics

-Peddie uses a trimester program, with the academic year being divided into Fall, Winter, and Spring terms, each consisting of roughly 10 weeks.
-Classes run from Monday to Saturday, beginning at 8:00 am and ending at 3;10 pm.
-Wednesdays and Saturdays are half days with students ending at 1:45 pm and 12:15 pm, allowing for more time to contribute to athletics, volunteer work, clubs, and independent studies.
+Peddie uses a trimester program, in which the academic year is divided into Fall, Winter, and Spring terms that each consist of roughly 10 weeks.
+Classes run from Monday to Friday with Saturday classes every other week.

 Many courses offered at Peddie are full-year courses, running from Fall to Spring term.
 Many electives run for one to two terms, allowing students to take multiple different courses throughout the year.
 The majority of students take five courses each term.
 A select few students take six or seven courses at a time.
 Students at Peddie are required to take multiple courses in English, foreign language, mathematics (through precalculus), history, social science, laboratory science, art, and music.
 Additionally, Peddie students are required to participate in after-school activities throughout the year, including sports, theater productions, volunteer opportunities, and clubs.
 Students can request to have a course formed if they have a faculty representative and have demonstrated interest in the subject.

 Peddie offers 34 subjects for Advanced Placement (AP).
 In the 2020-2021 school year, 124 students participated in AP classes and exams.
 The average score on AP exams for a Peddie student is 4.4; 94% of Peddie students scored above a 3 on their AP exams.

-Peddie does not rank students and does not release grade point averages, opting instead for a 0-100 grading scale.
-For the class of 2019, the average SAT score was a 1400.
-The average ACT composite score was a 31.

 Signature Experience

-Peddie offers a signature experience to all students.
-The signature experience allows students to pursue their in-depth academic and co-curricular passions.
+Peddie offers a signature experience to all students that allows them to conduct research in subjects including STEM, English, Language, history, writing, and the arts.
 Students begin to design their program during their sophomore year, with them conducting research and traveling during the summer between their junior and senior years.
-The program allows students to conduct research in any subject they are interested in, including STEM, English, Language, history, writing, and the arts.
-Many students focused on STEM conduct research in large, university labs, including University of California, Berkley and Princeton University.
+Many students focused on STEM conduct research in large, university labs, including University of California, Berkeley and Princeton University.
 Each year, students who participate in STEM-EXP present their research to students in a research fair during their senior year.